byteduck/duckOS/README.md

 - Reading files off of the hard drive
 - Reading devices as files (`/dev/hda`, `/dev/zero`, `/dev/random`, etc)
 - A newlib-based C standard library for programs (Only some syscalls are implemented so far)
-- Multitasking / executing ELFs
+- Multitasking / executing ELFs (With CoW for forked processes)

 ### Programs
 - mirror (/bin/mirror): A demo program that prompts you to type something and then prints it back to you.